Project-PRAGMA/strategic-cost-selection-in-PB--NeurIPS2025/README.md

 ## Data
 No data was collected in the course of this project.
-All used datasets, that we provide with this repository for convinience, come from a publically accessible library of participatory budgeting datasets [Pabulib](https://pabulib.org/).
+All used datasets, that we provide with this repository for convenience, come from a publicly accessible library of participatory budgeting datasets [Pabulib](https://pabulib.org/).

 ## Preparation